healthonnet/hon-lucene-synonyms/README.md

 #### From version 1.3.1 and Solr 4.3 and beyond:
 From version 1.3.1 you do not need to specify luceneMatchVersion in this configuration, it will inherit from `solrconfig.xml`.
-Also, there is support for loading Tokenizers and Token filters by service name through the new SPI method.
+Also, there is support for loading Tokenizers and Token filters by service name through the new SPI method (introduced in Solr 4.3.0).
 That means you may put `synonym` as `class` attribute instead of `solr.SynonymFilterFactory` if you choose so.
 The config can thus look like:

 ```xml